The Importance of Contextual Learning

 Contextual learning emphasizes real-world problem-solving

-Since learning occurs within the social context the new knowledge will be used, students can see real-world applications for the new concepts from the start.
+Since learning occurs within the social context the new knowledge will be used, employees can see real-world applications for the new concepts from the start.

 Contextual learning is commonplace in many professions where disciplinary knowledge has practical implications.